minseok127/atomsnap/README.md

 }
 ```

 This function replaces the gate’s version with new_version only if old_version is the latest version of the gate.
 It returns true if the replacement succeeds and false otherwise.
-Note that calling atomsnap_release_version on old_version before atomsnap_compare_exchange_version can lead to an ABA problem.
+Note that calling atomsnap_release_version() on old_version before atomsnap_compare_exchange_version() can lead to an ABA problem.

 For example, suppose Thread A obtains old_version and creates new_version based on it.
-Before calling atomsnap_compare_exchange_version, it calls atomsnap_release_version, freeing old_version.
+Before calling atomsnap_compare_exchange_version(), it calls atomsnap_release_version(), freeing old_version.
 Meanwhile, Thread B creates a new_version, its memory address accidentally matches that of the now-freed old_version.
-If Thread B successfully replaces the version in the gate, and Thread A then calls atomsnap_compare_exchange_version, Thread A would replace the version based on an invalid version (what we expect is for atomsnap_compare_exchange_version to fail since the replacement should be based on Thread B’s version).
+If Thread B successfully replaces the version in the gate, and Thread A then calls atomsnap_compare_exchange_version(), Thread A would replace the version based on an invalid version (what we expect is for atomsnap_compare_exchange_version() to fail since the replacement should be based on Thread B’s version).

-To prevent this, atomsnap_release_version for the old_version used in atomsnap_compare_exchange_version must be called only after atomsnap_compare_exchange_version has completed.
+To prevent this, atomsnap_release_version() for the old_version used in atomsnap_compare_exchange_version() must be called only after atomsnap_compare_exchange_version() has completed.

 # Evaluation (std::shared_ptr vs atomsnap)